 Tan Trieu pomelo village

-Tan Trieu pomelo village is located in Tan Trieu commune, about 10km from Bien Hoa.
-It’s well know for its many pomeio orchards.
-The name “Tan Trieu” means the new court.
-It was given by Nguyen Anh Imperial and has remained until today.
-Coming here, you’re likely to be offered fruite samples to taste the variety of pomeios.
-Furthermore, the pomelo here is famously delicious, and processed into many delicious dishes such as: pomelo tea, pomelo wine, pomelo steamed chicken, pomelo sweetened compote, sugared pomelo, and pomelo salad – one of most delicious dishes, which is made by mixing pomelo with boiled shrimp and pork, some basil and other ingredients like chilli, carrots, peanuts and sugar.
-This dish is best served dish with griddle cakes and a sour and sweet spicy sauce
+Tan Trieu Pomelo Village is located in Tan Trieu commune, about 10km from Bien Hoa.
+It’s well known for its many pomelo orchards.
+The name “Tan Trieu” means “new court.”
+Nguyen Anh Imperial gave it, and it has remained to this day.
+When you come here, you’re likely to be offered fruit samples to taste a variety of pomeios.
+Furthermore, the pomelo here is famously delicious, and processed into many tasty dishes such as: pomelo tea, pomelo wine, pomelo steamed chicken, pomelo sweetened compote, sugared pomelo, and pomelo salad – one of most delicious dishes, which is made by mixing pomelo with boiled shrimp and pork, some basil and other ingredients like chilli, carrots, peanuts and sugar.
+This dish is best served with griddle cakes and a sour and spicy sauce

-It will surely give you an unforgettable experience when visiting a peaceful village with lush green pomelo orchards and enjoying the local specialities.
+It will surely give you an unforgettable experience to visit a peaceful village with lush green pomelo orchards and enjoy the local specialities.

 Long Khanh Fruit Garden

 Some fruit gardens in Long Khanh are located on gentle slopes, so when coming here, visitors feel like they are in the Central Highlands.
-Overcoming the slopes of the red soil, immersing yourself in the airy space of fruit gardens, rubber trees, … to find relaxing moments on the weekend is the choice of some young people living in Ho Chi Minh City and neighboring provinces.
-Coming to the fruit garden in the early morning, standing on the top of the slope looking down, the mist is drifting, the cool climate brings a feeling of relaxation and lightness.
+Overcoming the slopes of red soil and immersing yourself in the airy spaces of fruit gardens, rubber trees, … to find relaxing moments on weekends is a choice for some young people living in Ho Chi Minh City and neighboring provinces.
+Early in the morning, coming to the fruit garden and standing at the top of the slope, looking down, the mist drifts and the cool climate creates a sense of relaxation and lightness.

 Historical sites